ilyakudin/rsschool-cv/cv.md

 I will be glad to cooperate.

 ## Skills
-- Photoshop, Figma
+- Photoshop, Figma;
-- Adobe Illustrator
+- Adobe Illustrator;
-- HTML5, CSS3, JavaScript basics
+- HTML5, CSS3, JavaScript basics;
-- Sass
+- Sass;
-- Visual Studio Code
+- Visual Studio Code.

 ## Work experience
 Experience in the design of web-sites 1 year Professional Qualifications:
-- Created logo and advertising layouts for a web-site.
+- Created logo and advertising layouts for a web-site;
-- Prepare a design project a few Firm
+- Prepare a design project a few Firm.

 ## Education
 - Brest state technical University: faculty of Logistics